moodlemobile/moodle-local_behatsnapshots/README.md

 $CFG->behat_snapshots_image_threshold = 0.001;
 ```

+### Comparing snapshots

-Once that is configured, you can start using the following steps in your tests:
+In order to compare snapshots, you'll need to use one of the following steps in your tests:

 ```Gherkin
 # Compare the HTML of the current page with the stored snapshot.